globus/globus-mcp/README.md

 ### Limiting Tool Registration

-By default, the Globus MCP server registers all service tools.
-To limit registration to specific services, use the `--services` command-line flag:
+By default, the Globus MCP server registers tools for every service.
+To register tools for only specific services, use the `--services` command-line flag:

 ```json
 {